 Ware Tetralogy by Rudy Rucker (1982)

 We included Rudy Rucker’s Ware Tetralogy in 33 Best Cyberpunk Books, but these books are chockablock with interesting robot derivations.
-Hero Cobb Anderson has given sentience to his robot creations, who move off-world to the moon, where they’re left in relative peace to form their own society and the low ambient temperature and lack of atmosphere are both just right for their hardware.
+Hero Cobb Anderson has given sentience to his robot creations, who move off-world to the moon, where they’re left in relative peace to form their own society, and the low ambient temperature and lack of atmosphere are both just right for their hardware.
 Anderson is reintroduced into their ranks when the robots realize Anderson is dying of a health problem he can’t afford to fix.
 The robot society faces its own unique problems, including that some robot citizens want all robots to remain individuals with their own private thoughts while others want a mandatory network of all robots’ thoughts mingled together.
-If Anderson is the Dr. Noonien Soong in this story, a robot leader named Ralph Numbers is the Data counterpart: the first to be sentient and subsequently considered an emblem and a leader.
+If Anderson is Dr. Noonien Soong in this story, a robot leader named Ralph Numbers is the Data counterpart: the first to be sentient and subsequently considered an emblem and a leader.

 The Cyberiad by Stanisław Lem (1965)

 Polish writer Stanisław Lem published his short stories in Polish in the 1960s but they didn’t appear in English until 1974.
-They all take place in a very specific world with a Star Wars-y “long ago and far away” vibe: almost everyone in the world is robots, but they live in an out-of-time Camelot full of dragons and chivalry.
+They all take place in a very specific world with a Star Wars-y “long ago and far away” vibe: almost everyone in the world is a robot, but they live in an out-of-time Camelot full of dragons and chivalry.
 The two thematic links through all of Lem’s stories are Trurl and Klapaucius, the inventors who made these planets full of robot knights and damsels possible in the first place.
 Like Sherlock Holmes and James Moriarty on a friendly day, Trurl and Klapaucius are locked in a rivalry that propels them both forward in their work.
 The title word “Cyberiad” is coined in-universe by a robot poet, suggesting a story cycle from a place named Cyberium—like the Iliad, named for Troy’s other name Ilium, or the Olympiad, named for Olympus.

 The Murderbot Diaries by Martha Wells (2017)